Dollar Slumps to New Low, Stocks Gain

 The dollar opened at 116.24 yen, its high for the day, and ranged as low as 115.88 yen.
 Spot trading totaled $3.59 billion, down from Friday’s $5.030 billion.

-While the dollar rose to 1.6458 German marks in Tokyo trading, from 1.6404 marks on Friday, the instability in Russia didn’t help the U.S. currency against the yen.
+While the dollar gained against the German mark in Tokyo trading, from 1.6404 Friday to 1.6458 today, the instability in Russia didn’t help the U.S. currency against the yen.

 A currency trader at the Bank of Tokyo said players were buying yen as a defensive tactic in case the dollar drops back against the mark.